 Central to the unified security system is unified logging and reporting capabilities.
 LightHouse™ logs all system and user actions for later review and reports are available for actions and states, devices, and incidents, and can also be associated with video recordings and cardholder access.

 Portals are software components that provide the LightHouse™ System Manager with specific functionality and capabilities, such as the ability to control and monitor video, intercoms, and access control systems, among many others.
-Network Harbor works with manufacturers to produce portals which can be created to support virtually any type of electronic system, using any type of communication format including IP-based, serial, or proprietary protocols.
+Network Harbor works with manufacturers to produce portals that can be created to support virtually any type of electronic system, using any type of communication format including IP-based, serial, or proprietary protocols.
 The LightHouse™ System Manager’s core capabilities are augmented by plug-in software modules, which can meet or exceed FERC (Federal Energy Regulatory Commission) standards.
 For more information on our portal solutions, contact us.

 The LightHouse™ Graphical Client Workstation is highly intuitive, enabling users to navigate and control their security system with ease, speed, and precision.
-Each device can be clearly represented by a device icon, hotspot or perimeter on any map format defined in the LightHouse™ map display packages.
+Each device can be clearly represented by a device icon, hotspot, or perimeter on any map format defined in the LightHouse™ map display packages.

 The platform’s basic map display package supports most standard formats, including AutoCAD® (.dwg and .dfx, including 3D) and file formats such as .bmp, .jpg, .gif and .tif.
 Optional packages provide support for a variety of 2D and 3D modeling formats, as well as GIS maps utilizing data from online servers or offline resources, including real-time data to track entities like storms, vehicles, assets or people.
 LightHouse™ is capable of supporting new graphics formats as they are developed and provides the ability to add features to support the needs of your application.

 LightHouse™ uses advanced icon capabilities (through Icon Plugins) to help users visualize the security system and all its components from any perspective or zoom level.
-Available icon styles include vector-based icons that scale as the user zooms in and out, transparent and semi-transparent hotspots and perimeters (e.g. fence segments) among others.
+Available icon styles include vector-based icons that scale as the user zooms in and out, transparent and semi-transparent hotspots, and perimeters (e.g. fence segments) among others.

 An extensive library of icons is provided and an icon editor for each Icon Plugin lets you create and edit the type of icon best suited to your system.
-A large library of controls, such as status lists, map windows, video windows and transaction lists are provided to meet the unique requirements of any user.
+A large library of controls, such as status lists, map windows, video windows, and transaction lists are provided to meet the unique requirements of any user.
 In addition, custom controls can be provided.
 Screen layouts can also be configured as desired on multiple monitors.

-Using a mouse, touchscreen or keyboard, the user can select the device from a sorted or searched list, drag and drop onto the map control for the auto call of an assigned map, or simply mouse over the icon to bring up a form indicating the device status or other information.
+Using a mouse, touchscreen, or keyboard, the user can select the device from a sorted or searched list, drag and drop onto the map control for the auto call of an assigned map, or simply mouse over the icon to bring up a form indicating the device status or other information.
 A simple click accesses the controls specific to the device.

-To view a live video feed from any camera, including a camera directly associated with a particular door, reader intercom or relay, the user simply drags the corresponding object to a video display window, or double clicks to pull the video to display, or does a video call-up with icon flyover.
+To view a live video feed from any camera, including a camera directly associated with a particular door, reader intercom, or relay, the user simply drags the corresponding object to a video display window, or double clicks to pull the video to display, or does a video call-up with icon flyover.

 The LightHouse™ platform also provides Enterprise-level operations with the ability to monitor and control multiple “satellite” standalone sites with Enterprise communication packages, concurrently as a centralized operation.
 LightHouse™ Enterprise supports continuation operations of satellite systems when offline from the Enterprise server and includes multi-site aggregate report functions, as well as facilitating simultaneous cooperative management of alarms and incidents between local and Enterprise users (see diagram below left).

 Rather than just informing the operator of incidents like alarms, LightHouse™ offers advanced incident management capabilities that allow the operator to acknowledge or silence the alarm while keeping the incident active.
-Operator activities and devices associated with the incident are time stamped and logged.
+Operator activities and devices associated with the incident are time-stamped and logged.
 Detailed incident reports can be accessed at any time, and additional information can be added without compromising the integrity of the previous content.

-Users can access any event by calling up an incident list, clicking on a graphical object that corresponds to the event or selecting the event from a transactions window.
+Users can access any event by calling up an incident list, clicking on a graphical object that corresponds to the event, or selecting the event from a transactions window.
 Predefined entries are available to expedite reporting, but can always be overridden.
-When the incident is resolved, it can be closed, and the associated audio and video is saved with the report.
+When the incident is resolved, it can be closed, and the associated audio and video are saved with the report.
 Users with the proper permissions can reopen events for review and add data at any time.